WHAT IS THE IRMAA FOR PART B?

-IRMAA stands for Income Related Monthly Adjustment Amount.
-This amount is added to your monthly premium.
+IRMAA stands for Income Related Monthly Adjustment Amount that represents the additional costs added to your monthly premium.

 For those who file independently, the income brackets are split into:

 - Less than $97,000 (Part B premium is $164.90)

 - More than $97,000 up to $123,000 (Part B premium is $230.80)